oisinsdoyle/Hydrogen-tranport-tool/README.md

 - `geopandas` – For geospatial data handling
 - `shapely` – Geometry operations
 - `networkx` – Graph construction and routing
-- `folium` – Interactive map visualization
+- `folium` – Interactive map visualisation
 - `geopy` – Geocoding and distance utilities
-- `scipy.spatial.cKDTree` – Efficient nearest-neighbor search
+- `scipy.spatial.cKDTree` – nearest-neighbor search

 ---

 ## 7. Known Limitations and Assumptions

+- Snapping function to overcome gaps in the pipeline data results in accuracies in the routing where the route doesn't exactly follow the pipeline co-ordinates
-- Only supports locations that can be snapped to the existing EHB pipeline network
+- Only supports locations that can be snapped to the EHB pipeline network
-- Place names must be sufficiently clear to be correctly geocoded
+- Place names must be sufficiently clear to be correctly geocoded.
-- Cost estimates are based on generalized €/kg/km assumptions (can be adjusted)
+- Cost estimates are based on generalized €/kg/km assumption from the EHB estimate of onshore pipelines for 2040 ( highest estimate of the range of €0.22kg/1000km taken, can be adjusted)
-- Commissioning year is assumed accurate based on available metadata in GeoJSON
+- Commissioning year is assumed accurate based on available metadata in GeoJSON from infrastructure map, could be subsuquent delays announced.
-- Last-mile transport or off-network segments are not currently modeled
+- Last-mile transport or off-network segments are not currently modelled

 ---